-- 34. The DNR allows an engineered soil infiltration rate of up to 3.6 inches per hour and an engineered soil porosity of 0.27.
-The DNR recommends a rock or sand storage area porosity of 0.33. - 35.
+- 43. The DNR allows an engineered soil infiltration rate of up to 3.6 inches per hour and an engineered soil porosity of 0.27.
+The DNR recommends a rock or sand storage area porosity of 0.33. - 44.
 The current engineered soil mixture specified in Technical Standard 1004 with 15 to 30% compost has not shown a reduction in TP that is filtered.
-DNR allows 100% TP removal credit for the volume of runoff that is infiltrated into the underlying soil and 0% removal credit for the remaining runoff volume.
-USGS and DNR are working to try to develop an engineered soil mixture that will reduce TP in filtered runoff.
-For instance, there are phosphorus sorbing materials such as iron filings that might be added to enhance phosphorus removal.
+DNR allows 100% TP removal credit for the volume of runoff that is infiltrated into the underlying soil and 0% removal credit for the remaining runoff volume. - 45.
+Proprietary additives or iron fillings may potentially be added to engineered soil to improve capture of TP and Dissolved Reactive Phosphorus (DRP).
+DNR requires that additive products be reviewed for performance and potential aquatic toxicity.
+DNR's review of potential aquatic toxicity is conducted following DNR guidance 'Water Quality Review Procedures For Additives', dated November 28, 2022, accessible at: Storm water publications/guidance || Wisconsin DNR.
+For stormwater additives, Amy Minser (DNR storm water engineer) can help with providing direction on information needed to conduct this review. - 46.
+Research has shown that salt can cause both phosphorus and metals to leach out of bioretention soil mixes.
+Also salt can affect the Sodium Absorption Ratio (SAR), which may adversely affect the soil structure and in turn the permeability of the soil.
+To the extent feasible, winter runoff that may contain road salt should be diverted around a bioretention facility.